Yandex Cloud

 Creating a cluster copyCreating a cluster copy

-You can create an OpenSearch cluster with the settings of another one you previously created.
-To do this, import the OpenSearch source cluster configuration to Terraform.
-This way you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Import is convenient when the source OpenSearch cluster has many settings and you need to create a similar cluster.
+You can create an OpenSearch cluster with the settings of another one created earlier.
+To do this, import the original OpenSearch cluster configuration to Terraform.
+This way, you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
+The import feature is useful when you need to replicate an OpenSearch cluster with multiple settings.

 To create an OpenSearch cluster copy: